rvoh-emccaleb/mcp-atlassian/README.md

 ## Standard Input/Output (stdio) Mode

 This is used, for example, when configuring this MCP server to be used with Claude Desktop.
-As of the time of this writing, Claude Desktop does not support the HTTP mode.
+As of the time of this writing, Claude Desktop does not support HTTP mode.

 1. Run the MCP server in Standard Input/Output (stdio) mode
     ```bash